The translation of this document is outdated.

 administration employees;

-7) propose the examination of issues in the city or
+7) propose the examination of issues in the council and

 8) prepare submissions from officials of State institutions